cgsingh33/osmosis/x/callback/spec/02_messages.md

 Section describes the processing of the module messages

+## MsgUpdateParams

+The module params can be updated via a governance proposal using the x/gov module.
+The proposal needs to include [MsgUpdateParams](../../../proto/osmosis/callback/v1beta1/tx.proto#L25) message.
+All the parameters need to be provided when creating the msg.

+On success:
+* Module `Params` are updated to the new values

+This message is expected to fail if:
+* The msg is sent by someone who is not the x/gov module
+* The param values are invalid

 ## MsgRequestCallback

-A new callback can be registered by using the [MsgRequestCallback](../../../proto/rollapp/callback/v1/tx.proto#L39) message.
+A new callback can be registered by using the [MsgRequestCallback](../../../proto/osmosis/callback/v1beta1/tx.proto#L39) message.

 On success: